uit-inf-3200/worm-assignment-2022/worm_gate/README.md

 [`python_zip_example/`](../python_zip_example/)
 directory.

-(Reminder: you can use any language you like for your worm, as long as you can get it working in the worm gate on the cluster.)
+(Reminder that you can use any language you like for your worm, as long as you can get it working in the worm gate on the cluster.
+You may find that a compiled language is a better fit for this project.)

 Once you create your executable (in the example, `hello_world.bin`), you can upload it to a running worm gate: